lcp020620/ENGLISH-magnetic-field-simulator/README.md

 ---

 ## 🤝 Any Help is Welcome!
-This project is a one-person project developed to provide students with an academic tool to study magnetic fields for free.
+This project is a one-person project developed to provide students an academic tool to study magnetic fields for free.

 Any feedback and assistance on these issues below is welcome!